IRG-MotionLLM: Interleaving Motion Generation, Assessment and Refinement for Text-to-Motion Generation: Introduction

 To facilitate our exploration, we further design an automated data engine to obtain IRMoGen annotations for the existing text-motion datasets (\eg, HumanML3D\cite{guo}, KIT-ML\cite{kit-ml}).
 With the help of a pre-trained motion encoder and LLM, we are able to assign prompt analysis, multiple negative motions with various alignment levels, together with the text-motion evaluation and refinement instructions for each text-motion pair in the dataset.

-Combining all of these, we conduct extensive experiments to showcase the properties and verify the effectiveness of IRG-MotionLLM.
+Combining all of these, we conduct extensive experiments to showcase the properties and verify the effectiveness of our method.
 Our key findings include:

-- \emph{Introducing motion assessment and refinement tasks largely benefits text-motion alignment.} After Stage-1 training, IRG-MotionLLM not only achieves stable improvement on the text-to-motion generation task, but also outperforms existing methods on the motion-to-text caption task.
+- \textbf{\emph{Introducing motion assessment and refinement tasks largely benefits text-motion alignment.}} After Stage-1 training, IRG-MotionLLM not only achieves stable improvement on the text-to-motion generation task, but also outperforms existing methods on the motion-to-text caption task.

-- \emph{Interweaving Generation, Assessment, and Refinement into the generation process significantly improves generation performance.}This finding is consistent across all training stages.
+- \textbf{\emph{Interweaving Generation, Assessment, and Refinement significantly improves alignment between generated motions and goal texts.}} This finding is consistent across all training stages.
 Surprisingly, our Stage-1 model emerges IRMoGen abilities even if it is not explicitly trained to perform IRMoGen.
 The Stage-2 and Stage-3 training bring further improvement.
-In addition, for the first time in this field, we observe the same trends as in \cite{guo2025deepseek} that the model responds with a longer reasoning process after RL tuning, and the alignment between generated motion and goal text benefits from more rounds of assessment and refinement.
+In addition, we observe the same trends as in \cite{guo2025deepseek} that the model responds with a longer reasoning process after RL tuning, and the alignment between generated motion and goal text benefits from more rounds of assessment and refinement.